ice-csic-astroexotic/ML-Poppyns/docs/_site/tutorials/simulator.rst

 ::

-  python pypopsyn/simulator/simulate_population_full.py --output_dir simulated_data --parameter_override parameter_override.json
+  python pypopsyn/simulator/simulate_population_full.py --save_dir simulated_data --parameter_override parameter_override.json

 For example you can set the number of neutron stars to simulate, the models for the kick velocity distribution, the structure of the Galactic spiral arms, the number of spiral arms to include (5 or 4 depending if you want to include or not the Local arm) and several other parameters.